pavlo/mongoid-dynamic-clients/README.md

 #### Switch the clients / databases

-The idea of the `Mongoid::DynamicClients` is to switch the databases at runtime, for this it provides a single `with_mongoid_client` method that takes care of the job:
+The idea behind the `Mongoid::DynamicClients` is to switch the databases at runtime, for this it provides a single `with_mongoid_client` method that takes care of the job:

 ```ruby